mozilla/addons-server/docs/topics/api/reviewers.rst

 This endpoint allows you to disable the public listing for an add-on.

     .. note::
-       Requires authentication and the current user to have ``Reviews:Edit`` permission.
+       Requires authentication and the current user to have ``Reviews:Admin`` permission.

 .. http:post::/api/v3/reviewers/addon/(int:addon_id)/disable/